Criminal Defense Resources

 Motions and Defenses:

 In any criminal case the defendant has a constitutional right to defend themselves.
 After the pretrial hearing, and any bail or detention motion, a criminal case typically starts with an indictment.
-An indictment is the actual charing instrument that is returned by the grand jury.
+An indictment is the actual charging instrument that is returned by the grand jury.
 After an indictment is returned, the defendant may file a motion to dismiss the indictment.

 A significant motion which may be filed after an indictment is returned is called a motion to suppress.
 A motion to suppress seeks a court order suppressing evidence which was obtained by law enforcement.
 Motions to suppress are filed for a variety of reasons depending on the specific facts and circumstances of each case.
 Some motions to suppress include a motion to suppress a car stop, a motion to suppress a stop based upon a tip from a confidential informant and a motion to suppress the search of a home.